konturio/disaster-ninja-fe/src/features/live_sensor/readme.md

 Feature is added to user interface throughout sidebar component.
 For the first activation user will have to accept permissions for sensors.
-After that each sensor will populate `sensorDataAtom` whenever possible.
+After that each sensor except geolocation will populate `sensorDataAtom` whenever possible.
-Meanwhile `collectedPointsAtom` will collect geojson points created from sensor data in a given interval of `RECORD_UPDATES_INTERVAL`.
-`SensorResourceAtom` will be triggered to PUT request by `resourceTriggerAtom`, and populate it's payload from `collectedPointsAtom`. `resourceTriggerAtom` will be poked on another interval `REQUESTS_INTERVAL`
+Meanwhile `collectedPointsAtom` will add geojson point created from sensor data and geolocation on each geolocation update.
+After adding point, `triggerRequestAction` will be called to PUT request by `resourceTriggerAtom`, and populate it's payload from `collectedPointsAtom`.
+If no error occurs - `collectedPointsAtom` and `sensorDataAtom` will be reset

 When user decides to stop collecting data, several cleanups and resets must be called to out feature back into initial state. `SensorResourceAtom` must not send data after that.
 Feature will become inactive.

 [See diagram in figma](https://www.figma.com/file/GRMz4BnDfr5qFXafmrMt9Y/Live-sensor-feature?node-id=0%3A1&t=w2FGK3oikxVbA5QU-1)

-#### In-time structure

-1. User starts recording
-2. `collectedPointsAtom` set to add new point each `RECORD_UPDATES_INTERVAL`.
-Point being created with latest `sensorDataAtom` values based on latest coordinates data.
-No coordinates = no point added
-3. Sensors set to store data in `sensorDataAtom`.
-Sensors started.
-4. Geolocation set to store data in `sensorDataAtom` and trigger a request on each update.
-Geolocation started.
-5. When request triggered - all collected points sent away. `collectedPointsAtom` resets to empty array and collect points based on new coordinates
+`sensorDataAtom` collects buffer of data and cleans itself up from data older than `SENSOR_DATA_LIFETIME` `collectedPointsAtom` collects points until they're successfully sent away.

 #### Output